 1.2 DC-MSS technical and operational characteristics

 The technical and operational characteristics of DC-MSS systems are provided in Annex 7 to the WP 4C Chair’s Report (Document 4C/356).
-The relevant parameters for the DC-MSS receiver used in this calculation are summarized in Table 2 below.
+For this analysis, the relevant parameters for the DC-MSS uplink are derived from System 7 in Annex 7 – Part 1 of 4C/356 and are summarized in Table 2 below.

 Table 2

-Technical characteristics of the DC-MSS NGSO
+Technical characteristics of the DC-MSS NGSO Uplink (Earth-to-space)